jsanz/gvsig-2-dev-course/README.md

 - I would use a gridbag layout but, meh, the border layout is cool
 - As always, coding a reasonable good GUI takes more time than any other component on a Java app

+## Day 6

+- Just fixing small things commented by the teacher to improve my code

+  - Add explicit `private` modifiers for class variables to improve encapsulation
+  - Remove `this` when accessing class properties when there is no chance for error with local variables.
+This is more a convention.
+And I don't like it, I think is a good practice because it makes more understandable the code.

+## Day 7

+### Lesson 7

+- Reading the lesson materials
+- When doing a `mvn install` on the `mainplugin` project the process doesn't finish with a cryptic error.
+The mvn log is at [pastebin](http://pastebin.com/PWy8NkCa) and I've reported it at the forum.
+Anyway it doesn't blocks the rest of the lesson.
+- Did the changes requested on the materials, quite easy by the way and compiled and installed on the gvSIG plugin folder
+- Started gvSIG and assured the extension was there (no GUI yet).